Pen and small note pad

 The ministry is effective whether walking alone or with others, but we should be mindful of our Lord’s promise: “When two or more are gathered in my name, I am there.”
 Walking in twos or threes creates a greater spiritual witness, and that's the central reason our Lord sent out the seventy-two in pairs.
 But our spiritual patron, Blessed Charles, was largely alone in his ministry, and we know that the Lord has done great things through him.

 The dynamic of walking the streets alone is very different than if in pairs.
 If walking alone you should focus on maintaining a prayerful spirit of recollection, rest in the Lord and let him use you as circumstances permit.
 Do spiritual reading or pray the rosary or divine mercy chaplet as you walk.
 It puts people at ease as you approach them since they see that you are doing something (it allays their fear that you are going to pounce on them like a salesman!).
 But be present to them as they approach, and smile and make eye contact—recognizing them as God’s little children.
-Offer them a rosary or miraculous medal if you feel called to do so.
+Offer them a Gatorade or a rosary if you feel called to do so.
 Offering such a little gift usually opens them up to share.

 Whether you walk alone or with others, find good spots to sit where passers-by will see you.
 Offer a humble, welcoming presence as people pass.